mjEdit combines the most important tools for daily work in a single interface.

 Automatic OSCAL document healing

-In real-world projects, OSCAL JSON files rarely come from a single tool: generators, scripts, older editors, AI pipelines or manual edits regularly produce schema-violating or outdated structures (forbidden top-level fields, mis-nested objects, legacy containers, missing mandatory fields, missing timezone suffixes, …).
-Instead of leaving the user alone with cryptic validator messages, mjEdit automatically and idempotently heals such documents on open and save into an OSCAL v1.2.1-compliant state – without data loss.
+… in practice rarely from exactly one tool: generators, scripts, older editors, AI pipelines or manual editing regularly produce schema-contradictory or outdated structures (forbidden top-level fields, incorrectly nested objects, legacy containers, missing mandatory fields, missing time zone suffixes…).
+Instead of leaving the user alone with cryptic validator messages, mjEdit automatically and idempotently heals such documents into an OSCAL v1.2.2-compliant state when opened and saved - without data loss.

-SSP Missing system-ids, empty role-id in responsible-parties, broken by-components entries, schema-violating description on a statement → automatic migration into by-components[this-system].description
+SSP Missing system-ids, empty role-id in responsible-parties, broken by-components entries, schema-contrary description field at statement level → automatic migration to by-components[this-system].description

-SSP Outdated system-interconnections (NIST pre-1.2.1) → migrated to modern components[type=interconnection]
+SSP Deprecated system-interconnections (NIST-Pre-1.2.2) → Migration to modern components[type=interconnection]

-SSP Schema-violating import-component-definitions → migrated to OSCAL-compliant back-matter.resources with rlinks
+SSP Schema-contradictory import-component-definitions → Migration to OSCAL-compliant back-matter.resources with rlinks

-SSP Removal of forbidden top-level container (control-implementations), cleanup of empty mandatory arrays
+SSP Removing forbidden top-level containers (control-implementations), cleaning up empty mandatory arrays

-Assessment Results Missing import-ap (mandatory) is filled with a placeholder stub
+Assessment Results Missing import-ap (required field) is supplemented with a placeholder stub

 Assessment Results Missing assessment-platforms in local-definitions.assessment-assets is added

-POA&M Legacy remarks on risk level → losslessly moved to props[name=legacy-remarks]
+POA&M Legacy-remarks at risk level → lossless in props[name=legacy-remarks]

 Component definition Detection and conversion of older structural formats

-Mapping collection NIST-specific mandatory and structural adjustments (provenance, map-entry) applied automatically before schema validation
+Mapping Collection NIST-specific mandatory and structural adjustments (provenance, map entry) automatically before schema validation

-• Lossless: content is migrated, not deleted.
-Text from forbidden fields lands in semantically correct target fields (e.g. this-system description or remarks).
+• Lossless: Content is migrated, not deleted.
+Texts from forbidden fields end up in semantically correct target fields (e.g. this-system description or remarks).

-• Idempotent: repeated open/save yields the same result – the healing does not flap between states.
+• Idempotent: Repeated open/saves produce the same result - the heal does not “wobble” between two states.

-• Active on open AND on save: so the validator sees exactly what is actually saved.
+• Active when opening AND when saving: So the validation sees exactly what is actually saved.

-• Statistics in the log: every save records how many fields of which kind were migrated (e.g. statement_descriptions_migrated: 3).
+• Statistics in the log: For each save, it is logged how many fields of which type were migrated (e.g. statement_descriptions_migrated: 3).

-• Round-trip aware: migrated content reappears in the matching dialog on the next open – the user never notices the internal restructuring.
+• Round-trip capable: Migrated content is displayed again in the appropriate dialog when reopened - the user does not notice the internal restructuring.

-Practical tip: If you inherit an OSCAL document from a foreign tool or a legacy archive, you don’t have to fix the schema by hand.
+Practical tip: If you inherit an OSCAL document from a third-party tool or an old inventory, you don’t have to manually fix the schema.
 Open once in mjEdit, save once – done.
-The document then validates cleanly against OSCAL v1.2.1.
+The document can then be clearly validated against OSCAL v1.2.2.

 • Intelligent path correction for portable OSCAL projects